connexcs/docs/docs/creating-ivr.md

      *  From the `Customer` drop-down list, select the name of a customer who wants to use this IVR setup.

-     *  In the `Destination` text box, enter the DID number that callers must call, to start interacting with the IVR.
+     *  In the `Extension` text box, enter the extension number that callers must call, to start interacting with the IVR.

      *  From the `Audio File` drop-down list, select an audio file that contains the greeting and explains what the options on the keypad do.
-        The callers hear this interactive audio message when they dial the DID number.
+        The callers hear this interactive audio message when they dial the extension number.

 5. Next, configure what should happen when the caller presses a key on the numeric keypad (in accordance with the audio file you created for the interactive voice message) that contains numbers 0 to 9, '*' (asterisk) and '#' (hash):